 Ultraviolet protecting sunglasses are necessary due to the higher strength of ultraviolet at altitude and the brightness from snow-covered peaks as you approach Everest Base Camp.

-With headlight, you can safely traverse the nighttime trial.
+With a headlight, you can safely traverse the nighttime trial.
 When you're in camp or you want to light up a broader area of your close surroundings instead of focusing on the path far ahead, the matching proximity LEDs create a substantial pool of light.

-Water Bottle/Hydration Bladder:
+Water Bottle/Hydration Bladder

 As dehydration contributes to altitude-related sicknesses, proper hydration is vital on the trek.
 You should aim to drink between 2-3L of water a day.
 Some people like water bottles, but we prefer water bladders which fit snuggly into the back of most daypacks